 I love a good dessert.
 Especially one that’s clean and made with just a handful of ingredients.
 That’s why I love these No-Bake Chocolate Almond Butter Oat Bars!

-These guys are my current favorite dessert because they have a little bit of everything! oats as a source of healthy carbs, vanilla protein powder and almond butter for added protein & healthy fats, and chocolate because…well who doesn’t love chocolate??
+These guys are my current favorite dessert because they hit all my macros (you can find yours using the Perfect Keto macro calculator)!
+Oats as a source of healthy carbs, vanilla protein powder and almond butter for added protein & healthy fats, and chocolate because…well who doesn’t love chocolate??
 Each bite is like a little hint if heaven.
 No joke!!

 These are also extremely easy to make!
 They don’t require any baking on your part–just stir some ingredients together, put them in a baking dish, pour some melted chocolate over it, and you’re all set.
 I’m always here for an easy way to satisfy my sweet tooth!